lucialaforgia/deep_comedy/README.md

 ```

 ### Training
 All the training scripts are placed in `training_scripts` folder.
-If you want to re-train a neural network you need to run the corresponding script, listed below:.
+If you want to re-train a neural network you need to run the corresponding script, listed below:
 ```
 training_scripts/train_by_char.py
 training_scripts/train_by_syl.py